JoshuaManuel/RoA_on_Mac/README.md

 ![Steam RoA](pics/pic19.png?raw=true "Steam RoA")

 ## 6. Notes:
-+ Gamecube controller support works out-of-the-box with Mayflash adapters.
-In my experience it only works if the adapter is already plugged in and set to PC mode before you start up the game.
-The black USB port is for data and the grey one is for rumble, so if you can only plug in one, do the black one.
++ Gamecube controller support works out-of-the-box with **Mayflash adapters**.
+In my experience it only works if the adapter is already plugged in and set to PC mode before you start up the game. **The black USB port is for data** and the grey one is for rumble, so if you can only plug in one, do the black one.
-+ Sometimes the game doesn't scale correctly when going fullscreen.
-The most reliable fix I've found is maximizing/resizing only once you're at the title screen.
++ Sometimes the game **doesn't scale correctly when going fullscreen**.
+Set the game size through RoA's graphics options to **x2 or x3** and then restart. x2 works perfectly for me.